GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

   in your PR.

 * **IAM**
-  Some API's require that the service account have some additional capibilities.
+  Some API's require that the service account have some additional capabilities.
 These should also be mentioned in both the PR and the README.

 * **Cloud resources**